JorikJooken/KGNoGPlus1Graphs/README.md

 ## CODE

 This folder contains multiple files containing code for the exhaustive generation of $(k,g,\underline{g+1})$-graphs.
 There are also several files containing helper functions (e.g. to support reading graphs in graph6 format, efficiently representing sets as bitsets and so on).
-We will only briefly discuss the code that is directly related to $(k,g,\underline{g+1})$-graphs graphs.
+We will only briefly discuss the code that is directly related to $(k,g,\underline{g+1})$-graphs.

 ### generateRGGraphsNoGPlus1Cycle.c

-This programs allows one to generate all $k$-regular graphs with girth at least $g$ without $(g+1)$-cycles on $n$ vertices.
+This program allows one to generate all $k$-regular graphs with girth at least $g$ without $(g+1)$-cycles on $n$ vertices.

 These programs can be compiled by executing the makefile:
 ```bash